 - Choose a recent title, published by an industry publishing house between one and three years ago.

 - Choose realistic titles.
 Books that have had relative success, to show that you are on to something.
-But avoid big brands (i.e. Harry Potter, Divergent, etc.) and classics (i.e. Moby Dick, Catcher in the Rye) as comparable titles.
+But avoid big brands (i.e. Harry Potter, the hottest book trending, etc.) and classics (i.e. Moby Dick, Catcher in the Rye) as comparable titles.

 - Make sure to actually read your comp titles!
 Industry people will know if you haven’t.